 We’ve also created a template letter for you to send to your local MP asking them to take a stand to protect local services.

-Write to your MP with our letter template
+Write to your elected representative with our letter template

 If you’ve been denied NHS ear wax removal services in England, we encourage you to write to your local MP and ask them to take action on your behalf.